What are the types of steak you most often see?

 When it comes to flavor, the Ribeye has it all including plenty of fat.
 You don't have to be an expert to tell that a Ribeye is much richer in taste than a simple Filet Mignon.

 Your take on this will entirely depend on your relationship with fats.
 Indeed, Ribeye's rich taste comes from its high quantity of fats found in the marbling.
 A Ribeye steak is well-marbled and surrounded by layers of connective tissues and fat giving it its distinctive natural lusciousness.
+Even an organic grass-fed beef ribeye steak will have ample fat for flavor.

 How to Cook: Tenderloin versus Ribeye